My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 Blondie02.jpg

-By 1975, Stein and Harry had changed over several band members and were assembling a stellar group of musicians.
-First was Clem Burke from New Jersey, one of the best rock drummers of all time.
-On bass they were joined by Gary Valentine, replacing Fred Smith who would go on to join the band Television (in turn replacing Richard Hell who was forming The Heartbreakers).
-By the end of the year they would add Jimmy Destri on keyboards.
+Stein and Harry changed over several band members by 1975 and were assembling a stellar group of musicians.
+First was Clem Burke from New Jersey, to become one of the best rock drummers of all time.
+On bass they were joined by Gary Valentine, who replaced Fred Smith who went on to join the band Television (in turn replacing Richard Hell, who was forming The Heartbreakers).
+By the end of the year they added Jimmy Destri on keyboards to complete the quintet.

-The band established themselves at the clubs Max’s Kansas City and CBGBs, which together were the heart of New York’s progressive arts community and frequented by the likes of Andy Warhol’s Factory contingent.
-Like many of the artists in these venues Blondie felt unconstrained by convention and were exploring new approaches to rock music, stripping it down to a bare, raw, and urgent form.
-This was counter to the movement of the big band, fully orchestrated rock most evident in that year’s major albums such as Bruce Springsteen’s Born to Run or Pink Floyd’s Wish You Were Here.
+Blondie established themselves at the clubs Max’s Kansas City and CBGBs, which together were the heart of New York’s progressive arts community.
+Like many of the artists in these venues, Blondie felt unconstrained by convention and were exploring new approaches to rock music, stripping it down to a bare, raw, and urgent form.
+This was counter to the movement of the big band, fully orchestrated rock most evident in 1975’s major albums such as Bruce Springsteen’s Born to Run or Pink Floyd’s Wish You Were Here.

 BLondie03.jpg

 Harry and Blondie were getting noticed.
-They released their first, self-titled album in December 1976 and set themselves up to be part of one of the greatest years of rock history, 1977, centred in New York City.
+The album made them part of one of the greatest years of modern rock history, 1977, centred in New York City.

 Blondie04.jpg

-Chrysalis so desperately wanted Blondie they agreed to pay their label, Private Stock Records, to free them of their contract.
-It was a risk since Blondie’s first album didn’t sell well as the band was still only a sensation in a few New York City clubs.
-The move, however, would pay off as the band was coming together and writing better and better songs, which they had already started to record with Private Stock.
-They had also gone through a line-up change as Valentine left, replaced by Brit, Nigel Harrison, and Frank Infante was also brought on as a second guitarist.
+Chrysalis so desperately wanted Blondie they agreed to pay Private Stock Records to free the band of its contract.
+It was a risk since Blondie’s first album did not sell well, since they were still a sensation only in a few New York City clubs.
+The move, however, paid off as the band was coming together and writing better and better songs, which they had already started to record with Private Stock.
+There had also been a line-up change as Valentine left, replaced by Brit, Nigel Harrison, and Frank Infante was brought on as a second guitarist.

 Debbie Harry, Nigel Harrison, Chris Stein, Frank Infante, Jimmy Destri, and Clem Burke